jonwithers/portfolio/_posts/2018-08-09-food-and-data-science.md

----
-layout: post
-title: Cooking and Data Science
-excerpt: What do cooking and data science have in common?
-Lots, probably!
-permalink: /portfolio/food-and-data-science/
----

 ## Cooking
 I love to cook.
 As a millenial (former) academic, cooking has been a great hobby to cultivate because: